steemit/steem/doc/git-guildelines.md

   what the patch does and check its correctness based only on its commit message and diff?
 Does it break any existing tests, or need new tests to be written?
-Is it stylistically sloppy -- trailing whitespace, multiple unrelated changes in a single patch, mixing bugfixes and features, or overly verbose debug logging?
+Is it stylistically sloppy -- trailing whitespace, multiple unrelated changes in a single patch, mixing bug fixes and features, or overly verbose debug logging?
 - Having multiple people look at a patch reduces the probability it will contain uncaught bugs.